a runner sitting down and performing a hamstring stretch by pulling their foot towards them

 Foam Rolling

-Although strictly-speaking not a type of stretching, foam rolling regularly can help reduce tightness and improve flexibility.
+Although strictly-speaking not a type of stretching, foam rolling regularly can help reduce tightness and improve flexibility and range of motion.

 When to Stretch